 Garlic is another ingredient found in bread that can be toxic to dogs.
 Garlic bread might tempt your dog’s nose, but can cause serious side effects, like abdominal pain, vomiting, diarrhea, weakness, and collapse.

 Some breads contain nuts and seeds, which appeal to humans for their flavor and health benefits, but can cause problems for dogs.
 The biggest nut danger is macadamia nuts, but even “safe” nuts and seeds can lead to stomach irritation and pancreatitis, thanks to their high fat content.

 Xylitol is an artificial sweetener that is growing in popularity.
 It is most commonly found in sugar-free chewing gum and, more recently, certain brands of peanut butter and baked goods.
 While harmless to humans, xylitol is toxic to dogs.
 If you feed your dog bread or baked goods on a regular basis, be sure to check the ingredients, and also double check your peanut butter ingredients before you share your peanut butter and (grape-free) jelly sandwich.

 Is Bread Good for Dogs With Upset Stomachs?

 You may have heard people tell you that bread is good for dogs with upset stomachs.
 While this may sometimes be the case, the Merck Veterinary Manual recommends feeding a bland diet of rice and boiled chicken for dogs with upset stomachs, or better yet, calling your veterinarian for expert advice.

 As with any table scrap, bread adds calories to your dog’s diet.
-If your dog is overweight, talk to your veterinarian about moderating her diet and discuss a plan to keep her healthy, happy, and active.
+If your dog is overweight, talk to your veterinarian about moderating their diet and discuss a plan to keep them healthy, happy, and active.
 Bread packs a high glycemic punch and is high in calories, so feed your dog only very small pieces of bread at a time to avoid obesity-related diseases, like diabetes.